What is a Shoe Bot? How Does Sneaker Botting Work?

 How much do sneaker bots cost?

 The current cost of sneaker bots is low for the average customer, which has led to an increased number of customers using them to try and purchase limited-edition products.
-The lower price point makes it easier to enter the market with sneaker bot software, resulting in more scalpers posing a danger to your company.
+The lower price point makes it easier to enter the market with sneaker bots, resulting in more scalpers posing a danger to your company.

 The business costs of bad bots are not just the loss of sales, but also the damage they can cause to your website’s performance and user experience.
 This is increasingly important as retailers increasingly compete on delivering a fast and reliable UX.